Pedestrians do not always have the right of way under California traffic laws.

 So, for example, a motorist that speeds up to beat a pedestrian to a crosswalk would violate VC 21950c.
 This is a traffic safety violation since the motor vehicle driver would not be using due care.

 What is required of pedestrians under VC 21950?

 Vehicle Code 21950 does not leave California pedestrians free from responsibilities when crossing a street or walking within a crosswalk.
 VC 21950b specifically states that:

 “This section does not relieve a pedestrian from the duty of using due care for his or her safety.”

-Under VC 21950b, pedestrians may not run in front of approaching vehicles so as to cause a hazard.
+Under VC 21950b, pedestrians may not run in in the path of a vehicle or oncoming traffic on the road so as to cause an immediate hazard.

 Further, pedestrians must continue walking when in a crosswalk.
 No pedestrian may unnecessarily stop or delay traffic while in a marked or unmarked crosswalk.

 Note that jaywalking is also unlawful.
 And bicyclists must exercise caution as well.